xupsh/Pynq-CV-OV5640/README.md

 ## Design Rebuilt

-All IP and hls source codes are contains in this repository, you can recovery the hls and vivado project.
+All IPs and hls source codes are contains in this repository, you can recovery the hls and vivado project.

 ## License